 Mindy Pava is a senior associate in the firm’s Washington D.C. office.
-Her practice focuses on general litigation, with a particular emphasis on consumer class action defense, commercial litigation, antitrust litigation and false advertising cases.
+Her practice focuses on general litigation, with a particular emphasis on consumer class action defense, commercial litigation, false advertising cases and telecommunications litigation.
 Mindy’s experience includes defending class actions in federal and state courts, and she also offers a variety of experience in e-discovery matters.
-Mindy has represented clients in defending class action claims brought under the Telephone Consumer Protection Act, and she also has a specific expertise in animal law-related issues and disputes, including Freedom of Information Act requests made by animal rights groups.
+Mindy has represented clients in defending class action claims brought under the Telephone Consumer Protection Act, and she also has a specific expertise in animal law-related issues and disputes, including defending Freedom of Information Act requests made by animal rights groups.

 Before joining Kelley Drye, Mindy worked for a D.C. litigation firm, concentrating in antitrust, consumer protection, and mass tort class action lawsuits.
 Prior to entering private practice, Mindy served as a law clerk for the Hon.
 Lawrence P. Fletcher-Hill in the Circuit Court of Baltimore City.
 Mindy worked as a newspaper reporter, where she reported on education at the local and statewide level, before attending law school.

 American Bar Association Young Lawyers’ Division: associate editor of The Young Lawyer, 2014-2015.

-Lead associate representing marketing and survey research clients in challenging the Federal Communications Commission’s 2015 Telephone Consumer Protection Act Declaratory Ruling and Order as intervenors; responsible for drafting and coordinating the submission of intervenor briefing to the U.S. Court of Appeals for the D.C.
+Lead associate that represented marketing and survey research clients that challenged the Federal Communications Commission’s 2015 Telephone Consumer Protection Act Declaratory Ruling and Order as intervenors; responsible for drafting and coordinating the submission of intervenor briefing to the U.S. Court of Appeals for the D.C.
 Circuit; D.C.
 Circuit opinion in March 2018 largely found in favor of petitioners and intervenors, with the Order remanded back to the FCC.
 ACA International v.
 FCC, 885 F.3d 687 (D.C.
 Cir.
 2018).

 Lead associate in successfully challenging the release of confidential client information under Freedom of Information Act requests filed by animal activist groups with federal agencies; agencies such as the U.S. Fish & Wildlife Service largely have opted to redact sensitive information from disclosures following the submission of justification letters.